BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

 Jokes aside, this is a legitimate route you can take.
 Just be prepared for the extra boilerplate work involved, especially if you want to have cross-platform and/or cross-API support.
 You can get quite far by using one of the GUI libraries listed below.
 (Though I advise against creating your own GUI library unless you do actually have a lot of time on your hands.)
 It can also be a fun and valuable experience learning how plugin APIs actually work under the hood.

 Here are some resources that can make your life easier:

+## The CLAP wrapper

+A new trend in the audio plugin development world is to just write your plugin against the raw [CLAP] plugin API with whatever GUI library, and then let the [clap-wrapper] library automatically generate VST3, AU, and standalone versions of your plugin for you.
+For a great example of this setup in action, see the [Spectrum](https://github.com/tadmn/spectrum) plugin.

 ## Bring Your Own OpenGL Context